Chart Color Schemes

 Harkness lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of the suburb of Harkness is estimated at around 13,333 as of February 2026.
-This figure reflects an increase of 870 people since the 2021 Census, which reported a population of 12,463 people.
-The change is inferred from AreaSearch's estimate of the resident population at 13,313 following examination of the latest ERP data release by the ABS in June 2024 and an additional 33 validated new addresses since the Census date.
+As of February 2026, the estimated population of the suburb of Harkness is around 13,333.
+This figure reflects an increase of 870 people since the 2021 Census, which reported a population of 12,463.
+The change is inferred from AreaSearch's resident population estimate of 13,313 following examination of the latest ERP data release by the ABS in June 2024 and an additional 33 validated new addresses since the Census date.
 This level of population equates to a density ratio of 797 persons per square kilometer.
-Over the past decade, Harkness has demonstrated resilient growth patterns with a compound annual growth rate of 3.0%, outpacing Greater Melbourne's growth during this period.
-Natural growth contributed approximately 64.0% of overall population gains in recent periods.
+Over the past decade, Harkness has shown resilient growth patterns with a compound annual growth rate of 5.5%, outpacing the SA3 area.
+Natural growth contributed approximately 64.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Looking ahead, significant population increase is forecast for the top quartile of statistical areas analysed by AreaSearch, with Harkness expected to increase by 4,384 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 32.4% in total over this period.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb is expected to increase by 4,402 persons based on aggregated SA2-level projections, reflecting a gain of 32.9% in total over the 17-year period.

 Frequently Asked Questions - Population